edisedis777/Michelangelo-s-Grocery-List/README.md

 - Inspiration for the project came from a desire to make historical documents interactive and accessible to a modern audience.

 ## License
-This project is licensed under the MIT License.
-See the  file for details.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.